-Rule 2.3 JCP Eligible Applicants.
+Rule 2.7 MS Works Eligible Applicants.
+[Effective September 22, 2022]

-The applicable Training Provider will apply on behalf of a Benefitting Business, as indicated below, to receive training funds.
+The applicable Training Provider will apply on behalf of a Benefitting Business to receive training funds.
+The Benefitting Business must fall into one of the following two categories:

-- A. Existing For-profit businesses that have been in operation for a minimum of one year prior to the application date, are expanding the number of full-time employees at the Mississippi location, are current on all federal and state tax obligations, and are financially viable are eligible to apply. - B. New For-profit businesses that have been recruited to the state by MDA or in consultation with MDA, are current on all federal and state tax obligations, and are financially viable.
+- A. Existing: For-profit businesses that have been in operation for a minimum of one year prior to the application date, are expanding the number of net new full-time employees at the Mississippi location OR need to train existing fulltime employees in skills necessary for the retention of jobs.
+Entities must be current on all federal and state tax obligations and are financially viable to be eligible to apply. - B. New: For-profit businesses that have been recruited to the state by MDA or in consultation with MDA.
+Entities must be current on all federal and state tax obligations and are financially viable to be eligible to apply.